 EDUC 803: Orton-Gillingham Advanced Course 2 and Advanced Practicum 2

 Advanced Course 2 will consist of Lecture hours with a continued emphasis on a deeper understanding of the upper levels of Orton-Gillingham and of basic written English language, phonology, morphology and orthography.
 Continuation of the simultaneous Supervised Practicum with two teaching situations (1-1 or small group) using the techniques taught during the lectures, will be required.
 Completion of course lecture hours in Advanced course 1 and Advanced course 2 and Practicum experience in Practicum 2 and Practicum 3 may lead to Advanced in an IMLSEC Accredited Orton-Gillingham program.

 Take Your Certification to the Next Level with a King's College Master of Education degree

 Master of Education in Reading Online Program

-Combine three (3) of the Orton Gillingham Courses with an additional 8 graduate courses to complete the Master of Education in Reading completely ONLINE beginning Fall 2019.
+Combine three (3) of the Orton Gillingham Courses with an additional 8 graduate courses to complete the Master of Education in Reading completely ONLINE.

-Combine three (4) of the Orton Gillingham Courses with an additional 6 graduate courses to complete the Master of Education in Reading completely ONLINE beginning Spring 2020.
+Combine four (4) of the Orton Gillingham Courses with an additional 6 graduate courses to complete the Master of Education in Reading completely ONLINE.